 Presented by the RASC Edmonton Centre

-The sixteenth annual Northern Prairie Star Party will be held at the Black Nugget Lake campground south east of Tofield from September 24 to 29, 2019.
-Most of our group activities will occur on Friday, September 27 and Saturday, September 28.
+The sixteenth annual Northern Prairie Star Party was held at the Black Nugget Lake campground south east of Tofield from September 24 to 29, 2019.
+Most of our group activities occured on Friday, September 27 and Saturday, September 28.

 This event is open to the public – registration fees apply.
 Camping fees apply if staying overnight.*

 If you need more information or have questions, please email Rick Bramm.